alx77/jrogen/README.md

 ## Java Random Object Generator

 ### Requirements:
-* **Java 8**
+* **Java 11**

 Sometimes you need to create a set of random (or partially random) objects of some class (like DTO/POJO etc).
-You know everything about allowed ranges/values of this object's fields but don't want waste your time to implement this kind of logic.
-Probably this small library with annotations will help you.
+You know everything about fields of this object and its ranges/values but don't want waste your time to implement this kind of logic.
+Perhaps this annotation-controlled small library can help you.

 So, firstly create simple POJO object like this:
 ```